jreinhardt/CADinet-freecad/README.md

 Open a model that you want to upload to the CADinet.
 You can enter a descriptive comment for the model by opening the Project information in the file menu.

+Note that CADinet only accepts models licenced under certain licenses, to avoid legal difficulties with the hosting and distribution of uploaded models.

 Then execute the cadinet macro using the Macro menu.
 Depending on the complexity of the model and your internet connection it might take a while but